NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Gasper.md

   - name: ""

   - name: "Breathsense"
     desc: " (air) A gasper's only precise sense is its breathsense, which perceives breathing creatures.
-A breathing creature within the listed range who holds its breath and plugs its airways is Invisible to the gasper for as long as it hold its breath.
+A breathing creature within the listed range who holds its breath and plugs its airways is [[undefined]] to the gasper for as long as it hold its breath.
 To plug its airways in this way, a creature must have one hand free to fully plug its nose and cover its mouth."

   - name: "Gasper's Plight"
     desc: "  When a living creature within the breathsense range sees the gasper, the skin on the gasper's head crimps shut until no living creature can see it for 1 minute.
 The gasper immediately begins suffocating, compelling it to kill any living witnesses or escape in order to survive.
-A gasper can last for a total of 12 rounds before falling Unconscious.
+A gasper can last for a total of 12 rounds before falling [[undefined]].
 Gaspers don't lose any air rounds using their actions or abilities."

 abilities_mid:
   - name: ""
   - name: "Sip of Air"
-    desc: "`pf2:r` (air) **Trigger** The gasper takes piercing or slashing damage\n**Effect** The gasper inhales air from the quickly sealing wound holes.
+    desc: "`pf2:r` (air) **Trigger** The gasper takes piercing or slashing damage\n* * *\n\n**Effect** The gasper inhales air from the quickly sealing wound holes.
 It regains 2 rounds of air, but it loses its immunity to inhaled effects until the start of it's next turn."

 attacks:
   - name: ""